 The Bloomberg China-US Equity Index (CH55BN) of the most-traded Chinese companies in the U.S. fell 0.9 percent to 92.43 yesterday in New York.
 Trina, China’s fifth-largest solar-panel maker, tumbled 8.7 percent to a three-year low.
-Technology companies iSoftStone Holdings Ltd. (ISS) and VanceInfo Technologies Inc. (VIT) sank at least 4 percent.
+Technology companies iSoftStone Holdings Ltd. (ISS:US) and VanceInfo Technologies Inc. (VIT:US) sank at least 4 percent.

 “We’re expecting that the second half of the year will bring more pain than pleasure, and that Trina will underperform over the next six months,” Gordon Johnson, an analyst at Axiom Capital Management in New York, said by phone.
 “Their guidance may not be as good either.”

 Nanjing-based solar maker China Sunergy Co.
 (CSUN:US) said yesterday in its first-quarter earnings statement that “weak market demand and industry oversupply will continue to adversely affect its business during the first half of 2012.”

 China ETF Drops

 The iShares FTSE China 25 Index Fund (FXI:US), the biggest Chinese exchange-traded fund in the U.S., slid 0.7 percent to $33.63, rising only once in the past 15 days.
 The Shanghai Composite Index (SHCOMP) of mainland stocks advanced 1.1 percent to a three-day high of 2,373.31.

 The Standard & Poor’s 500 Index of U.S. shares was little changed at 1,316.63, reversing gains in the final hour of trading as concern that Greece was making preparations to leave the euro overshadowed economic optimism after a better-than- estimated American housing report.